Self-supervised Auxiliary Learning for Graph Neural Networks via Meta-Learning: Experiments

 \subsection{Recommender system with meta-path prediction}

-To evaluate our framework in the recommendation scenario on music dataset Last-FM, we use top-K recommendation Recall@K (R@K), which is the proportion of the relevant items among those selected as the K item with the highest predicted probability for each user.
-We compare our proposed method to the baseline methods to demonstrate its effectiveness on recommendation.
-We use SVD~\cite{koren2008factorization}, LibFM~\cite{rendle2012factorization}, LibFM+TransE~\cite{rendle2012factorization, bordes2013translating}, PER~\cite{yu2014personalized}, CKE~\cite{zhang2016collaborative}, RippleNet~\cite{wang2018ripplenet} and KGNN-LS~\cite{wang2019knowledge} as recommendation baselines and GCN~\cite{GCN}, GAT~\cite{GAT}, GIN~\cite{xu2018powerful}, SGC~\cite{wu2019simplifying} and GTN~\cite{yun2019graph} as GNN base models.
-The performance comparison results in top-K recommendation are presented in Table.~\ref{tab:recommender}.
-SELAR consistently improve the performance on Last-FM, compared to the vanilla learning scheme.
-In particular, SELAR improved the Recall@2 of GAT by 1.9\% absolute gains compared to the vanilla.
+To evaluate our framework in the recommendation scenario on the music dataset Last-FM, we use top-K recommendation Recall@K, which is the proportion of the relevant items among those selected as the $K$ items with the highest predicted probability for each user.
+We compare our proposed method with the baseline methods to demonstrate its effectiveness in the recommendation task.
+We use SVD~\cite{koren2008factorization}, LibFM~\cite{rendle2012factorization}, LibFM+TransE~\cite{rendle2012factorization, bordes2013translating}, PER~\cite{yu2014personalized}, CKE~\cite{zhang2016collaborative}, RippleNet~\cite{wang2018ripplenet}, and KGNN-LS~\cite{wang2019knowledge} as recommendation baselines and GCN~\cite{GCN}, GAT~\cite{GAT}, GIN~\cite{xu2018powerful}, SGC~\cite{wu2019simplifying}, and GTN~\cite{yun2019graph} as GNN base models.
+For recommendation baselines, we directly use the results reported in~\cite{wang2019knowledge}.
+The experimental results in top-K recommendation are presented in Table.~\ref{tab:recommender}.
+SELAR consistently improves the performance on Last-FM, compared to the vanilla learning scheme.
+In particular, SELAR improved the Recall@2 of GAT by 1.9\% absolute gain compared to the vanilla.
 SELAR on GTN and GCN shows 17\% and 13\% improvements from the vanilla in Recall@50 and Recall@100, respectively.
-Also, SELAR performed as much as KGNN-LS, a model designed for user-specific recommendations, and yielded high performance in the rest of evaluation metrics except Recall@10.
+Also, SELAR performed as much as KGNN-LS, a model designed for user-specific recommendations, and yielded the best performance in the rest of the evaluation metrics except Recall@10.